Create this rusty tool work station to store your tools!

 On my previous post about the crazy little (big?) old gate coffee coaters, someone made a comment that stuck with me.

-She mentioned the fact that she lived in a condo, and didn’t have a place to make a mess with tools and building and such.
+She mentioned the fact that she lived in a condo, and didn’t have a place to work with tools nor building and such.

 It didn’t even DAWN on me until now that not everyone is blessed with an ‘overstuffed single car garage – workshop’.

-Who else collects rusty tools, but has yet to figure out a viable use for them?
+Who else collects rusty tools, but has yet to figure out an actual use for such a collection?

-I think of what I need, then go out and collect a theme of sorts.
+1. I think of what you need, then collect a theme of sorts.

-Need – I’m always in a pinch for paint brushes or tools inside my home.
+Need – to hang up paint brushes or tools inside my home.

-Lumping them all together in a pile, I started to play around, much like one big puzzle, to get an idea of where I wanted to go or what they could do.
+Lumping them all together in a pile, I started to dry fit ideas on the floor, much like one big puzzle, to get an idea of where I wanted to go or what they could do.